Skip to main content

 Once you’ve added revenue to the top line:

-• Subtract the cost of sales (or cost of goods sold) from revenue to compute the gross profit.
+• To compute the gross profit, subtract the cost of sales (or cost of goods sold) from revenue.

-• Subtract selling, general, and administrative expenses (or operating expenses) from the gross profit to compute the operating income.
+• To compute the operating income, subtract selling, general, and administrative expenses (or operating expenses) from the gross profit.

-• Add non-operating income (like interest and gains on financial instruments) and subtract non-operating losses to compute income before taxes.
+• To compute income before taxes, add non-operating income (like interest and gains on financial instruments) and subtract non-operating losses.

 Step 3: Prepare the Statement of Changes in Equity

-Your SOCE starts with the opening balance in the shareholders’ equity (the total of common and preferred stock) from the beginning of the period (ie, what was on last year’s SOCE).
+Your SOCE starts with the opening balance in the shareholders’ equity (total of common and preferred stock) from the beginning of the period (i.e., last year’s SOCE).

 1. Add Retained Earnings

-Retained earnings are the portion of net income the company doesn’t distribute as dividends.
+Retained earnings are the portion of net income not distributed as dividends.

 To calculate retained earnings:

-Once you have the closing balance for the retained earnings account, add it to the opening balance of owners’ equity.
+Once you have the closing balance for retained earnings, add it to the opening balance of owners’ equity.

 2. Add/Subtract Other Comprehensive Income/Losses

-Other comprehensive income refers to gains and losses that don’t appear on the income statement because the company hasn’t realized them yet.
+Other comprehensive income refers to unrealized gains and losses that don’t appear on the income statement.

-For example, if the company revalues an asset and it’s worth less, it’s the company's loss.
-However, the loss is only realized when the company sells that asset.
+If the company revalues an asset and it’s worth less, it’s the company’s loss.
+However, the loss is only realized when it sells that asset.

-Items like foreign currency translation adjustments and changes in pension liabilities appear here.
+Items such as foreign currency translation adjustments and changes in pension liabilities appear here.

 3. Record Changes in Capital

-If the company has issued new shares, add them here.
-If the company repurchases shares, subtract them from here.
+If the company issues new shares, add them here.
+If it repurchases shares, subtract them.

 4. Calculate Closing Balance

-Calculate the closing balance in stockholders’ equity and input this figure into the balance sheet.
+Calculate the closing balance in stockholders’ equity and input it into the balance sheet.

 I have good news.

-You don’t have to compute most of the items in the balance sheet.
-This statement simply lists the balances of your accounts, which you would have calculated before preparing your trial balance.
+You don’t have to compute most items in the balance sheet.
+This statement lists your account balances, which you would have calculated before preparing your trial balance.

 1. Assets

 Assets appear on the left side of the balance sheet.
-Balances of fixed asset accounts like land, current asset accounts like cash, and intangible asset accounts like goodwill appear here.
+Here, balances of fixed asset accounts like land, current accounts like cash, and intangible accounts like goodwill appear.

 2. Liabilities

 Liabilities are money the company owes.
-Balances of current liabilities like accounts payable and long-term liabilities like bonds appear here.
+Here, balances of current liabilities like accounts payable and long-term liabilities like bonds appear.

 3. Shareholders’ Equity (Business Net Worth)